 Learners work within these areas according to their individual interests, needs and abilities.
 There are overarching topics and golden threads which help to contextualise learning with students interests incorporated into this so that there is a personalised curriculum offer facilitating challenge and development.
 A bespoke curriculum framework for each area helps teachers to identify students individual next steps in learning and measure progress.
 This is in collaboration with working towards students EHCP targets.
-Complex Green learners are assessed according to the Engagement Model in addition to this.
+Green learners are assessed according to the Engagement Model in addition to this.

-• Developing attention skills
+Fleeting attention skills

-• Emerging problem solving skills
+Emerging social skills

 The Pathway for each student is decided on an individual basis based on the best way to meet needs.
 The Pathway system is designed to be fluid, meaning that pupils are able to move between Pathways throughout their school career if appropriate for their needs.